JakimPL/SampleToNES/README.md

     * `100` - absolute values transformed via $\log\left(1 + x\right)$ operation
     Intermediate values interpolate between these two.

-Each set of parameters correspond to a different library.
+Each set of parameters correspond to a different library, encoded by a library configuration key.

 Libraries are generated using library generator present in the application.
-They can be generated from the _Library_ tab of the application.
+They can be generated from the _Library_ tab of the application, and explored using the application.

+#### Library data

+For each key, library data consists of instructions.
+Each instruction data contains:
+* metadata
+* instruction data
+* a single waveform frame
+* spectrum

-#### Instructions
+##### Instructions

 Libraries contain instructions within the following data:
 * generator class (`pulse`/`triangle`/`noise`)
-* instruction data ()
+* instruction data  (`on`/`pitch`/`period`/`volume`/`duty_cycle`/`short`)

-Instructions (`Instruction`) contains basic information for oscillators:
+Instructions contain basic information for all 2A03 oscillators:
+* **on** (0-1) whether a generator is on or off
 * **pitch** (33-119) for pulse and triangle generators and **period** (0-15) for noise generator
 * **volume** (0-15) for pulse and noise generators
 * **duty_cycle** (0-3) for pulse generators and **short** (0-1) flag for noise generator

+##### Waveform

+Each instruction is prerendered as a sample, containing the entire period of a wave (excluding the longest noise sample which are trimmed to 1 second).

+##### Spectrum

+Within each waveform, each instruction data contains spectral information on the frequency distribution in the waveform, precalculated using Fast Fourier Transform.

 #### File format